zipang/Temples/README.md

 ![temples](https://raw.github.com/zipang/Temples/master/images/temples.png)

 # Synopsis
-Temples (templ*at*es that you won't hate) is the most easy to use templating system for HTML.
+`Temples` (templ*at*es that you won't hate) is the most easy to use templating system for HTML.
-Temples is a declarative DOM-based rendering engine, depending on jQuery, that have a special ability for real-time/partial updates.
+`Temples` is a declarative, DOM-based rendering engine, depending on jQuery, that has a special ability for real-time/partial updates.
-Temples are just plain old HTML pages blocks or fragments with special `data-bind` attributes.
+*Templates* are just plain old HTML pages blocks or fragments with special `data-bind` attributes.
-Temples works inside the browser or with your all-time favorite [Node.js](http://nodejs.org/) environment.
+`Temples` works inside the browser or with your all-time favorite [Node.js](http://nodejs.org/) environment.

 # Motivations